iandejong/aep_symposiumlab_2019/README.md

-## LAB36 - A sneak peek into Adobe Experience Platform, but now hands on
+## TECH LAB - A sneak peek into Adobe Experience Platform

 Welcome to the Adobe Experience Platform Overview Lab!
 In this exercise, the goal is to get a general overview of Adobe Experience Platform.